saieeshb/quartz/content/Genetics/Transcription and RNA Processing.md

 		- This strand is complementary to the mRNA being made.
 	- The strand of DNA which is not used is known as the **Coding strand.**
 		- This strand is identical to the mRNA being made except the T/U.
-- The DNA is read 3' to 5
+- The DNA is read 3' to 5' and the mRNA is made 5' to 3'.
+-